Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Level 0 -> 1
-Access the website with the link : http://natas1.natas.labs.overthewire.org .
+Access the website with the link : http://natas1.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials : <br>
-username : natas1
+username : natas1  <br>
-password : g9D9cREhslqBKtcA2uocGHPfMZVzeFK6
+password : g9D9cREhslqBKtcA2uocGHPfMZVzeFK6  <br>

 Once we log-in we can read that this time the right click has been blocked, meaning that probably the password is again in the home page source but we need to find another way to view it.